 Fun City Youth Academy is a 501-c-3 nonprofit organization that provides year-round programming in a safe and stimulating environment to help youth reach their full potential.

-It has addressed one of the most pressing problems that our country faces: the persistent achievement gap among underprivileged children.
 There are many successful alumni of the program in the Columbia area who can attest to the program's contribution to their success.

 What We Do